 Here is what I know for sure: people in general have a lot of stuff.

-Perhaps you are someone who buys, accepts, lets in things – more and more – without regard to whether you really need said things, and importantly, where those things are going to go!
+You aren’t alone.
+Many people buy, accept, and let in things without regard to whether they need them, and importantly, where those things are going to go.

 Perhaps one of the biggest detriments to that overwhelm is the lack of desire to do more things that aid in your wellness.
 And your happiness.
-When you are overwhelmed your perception of time is so skewed that you actually believe you have no time.
+When you are overwhelmed your perception of time is so skewed that lly believe you have no time.
 You have no time to cook a healthy meal or to work out.
-No time to spend with people that you love, or research more appealing work.
+You have no time to spend with people that you love and research more appealing work.

 No time to live the life you’ve always wanted.